 Conditions such as autism, depression, bipolar disorder and schizophrenia are usually considered as purely-detrimental mental ‘illnesses’, comparable to other sorts of medical disorders.
 However, “recent advances in genetics, neuroscience, psychology, and evolutionary biology are re-casting psychiatric conditions in new light, and guiding new ways to study and treat them”, says Crespi.
 “Our goal will be to better understand the nature of mental illnesses, their causes, and their consequences for individuals, families, and communities”.

 In addition to multiple major international awards in evolutionary and behavioral biology, Dr. Crespi was awarded 2016 Sterling Prize for revolutionizing psychiatry with his Diametric Theory of Human Mental Illness, originally published with co-author and sociologist Christopher Badcock in 2008.

 Dr. Bernard Crespi joined the Department of Biological Sciences in 1992.
 He received his PhD from the University of Michigan, and conducted postdoctoral work at Oxford and Cornell Universities.
 He is a member of the Royal Society of Canada.

 Admission to the lecture is $7 in advance or $10 at the door.
 For advanced tickets call the Okanagan Science Centre at (250) 545-3644.
 Eventbrite tickets available at:

 To subscribe or obtain more information visit okanagansisss.wordpress.com.

-Presented jointly by Okanagan College and the Okanagan Science Centre, the Science in Society Speaker Series is sponsored by the Vernon Atrium Hotel and Conference Centre, Starbucks Coffee, Save on Foods, and the Vernon Morning Star.
+Presented jointly by Okanagan College and the Okanagan Science Centre, the Science in Society Speaker Series is sponsored by the Vernon Lodge and Conference Centre, Save on Foods, and the Vernon Morning Star.